AMAZING IN GHANA

 There is no requirement to have been involved in Scouting before joining.
 All that is required is a willingness to volunteer some time to support Scouting. arrow_forward

 Adult volunteers are at the heart of Scouting, and we hope that you will get every bit as much out of it as you put in.
 Scouting is not only about young people, but also about the development of adults within the Movement.
-To support adults in Scouting, Ke...Updated a week ago by Craig
+To support adults in Scouting, Ke...Updated a few days ago by Craig